Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 ### Set log callback

-Implements a customize loggerProvider class from the LoggerProvider, and pass it in the configuration during the initialization to help with collecting any error messages from the SDK in a production environment.
+Implements a customized `loggerProvider` class from the LoggerProvider, and pass it in the configuration during the initialization to help with collecting any error messages from the SDK in a production environment.

 === "Java"